Diane Wittry: Allentown Symphony Orchestra

-Wittry joined the Allentown Symphony Orchestra in 1995.
-At that time, she was the music director and conductor of the Symphony of Southeast Texas and conductor of the Lamar Chamber Orchestra, both in Beaumont, Texas, and assistant conductor of the Pasadena Symphony in Pasadena, California under Jorge Mester.
+When Wittry joined the Allentown Symphony Orchestra she was also the music director and conductor of the Symphony of Southeast Texas and conductor of the Lamar Chamber Orchestra, both in Beaumont, Texas, and assistant conductor of the Pasadena Symphony in Pasadena, California under Jorge Mester.

 From 2018-2023, Diane Wittry served as the music director and conductor of the Garden State Philharmonic, a professional orchestra composed of New York City-based musicians that performed concert at the Jersey Shore.
-In addition to the professional orchestra, Garden State Philharmonic Society sponsors an adult community chorus, a three-tiered youth orchestra program and youth chorus, and numerous outreach concerts.
+In addition to the professional orchestra, Garden State Philharmonic Society sponsors an adult chorus, a three-tiered youth orchestra program and youth chorus, and numerous outreach concerts.

 Wittry is the artistic director of Pizazz Music, a group professional musicians and music teachers selected through a competitive process.

 Compositions

 In addition to conducting, Wittry has composed several original compositions, including Mist, Lamentoso, After The Rain, Concerto for Homemade Instruments, Ode to Joy Fanfare, Leaves, "Summer Sun" and Holiday Greetings.
 Her music is published by Theodore Presser Company and Subito Music.

+Diane Wittry has also created new editions of works by Louise Farrenc including her Overture No. 1, Overture No. 2, and Symphony No. 3.
+These are published by Peckham Publications.